-- Implement the HTC's objectives - Promote and provide advice and support to clinical teams on the safe and appropriate use of blood - Promote patient information and education on blood transfusion safety and use of alternatives - Actively promote the implementation of Patient Blood Management - Be a source for training all NHS Trust staff involved in the process of blood transfusion - Produce an annual report including its achievements, action plan and resource requirements for consideration by senior management at Board level through the HTC and the Trust's clinical governance and risk management arrangements.
+- Implement the HTC's objectives - Promote and provide advice and support to clinical teams on the safe and appropriate use of blood - Promote patient information and education on blood transfusion safety and use of alternatives - Actively promote the implementation of Patient Blood Management (PBM) - Be a source for training all NHS Trust staff involved in the process of blood transfusion - Produce an annual report including its achievements, action plan and resource requirements for consideration by senior management at Board level through the HTC and the Trust's clinical governance and risk management arrangements.

-NHS Blood and Transplant (NHSBT) Regional Team
+NHS Blood and Transplant (NHSBT) Hospital Liaison Team

-A priority for NHSBT is to 'continue to work with hospitals to ensure best use made of blood through the Patient Blood Management initiative' (NHSBT Strategic Plan 2014-15).
-The Regional Team structure is one of the initiatives established to drive forward the recommendations in the National PBM Guidelines released by the NBTC in July 2014 - see p8.
+The Hospital Liaison Team structure is one of the initiatives established to drive forward the recommendations in the National PBM Guidelines released by the NBTC in July 2014.

-A regional team is linked to every Trust and hospital in England.
+A hospital liaison team is linked to every Trust and hospital in England.
 Each team works with the local healthcare community to ensure that the service provided by NHSBT is of the highest possible standard and to support clinical colleagues in Trusts to promote PBM.
-The team works in partnership with the other UK Blood Services and inputs into many national groups such as the NBTC, SHOT, National Comparative Audit (NCA) and Blood Consultative
+The team works in partnership with the other UK Blood Services and inputs into many national groups such as the NBTC, SHOT, National Comparative Audit (NCA) and Blood Consultative Committee (BCC).

-Committee (BCC).
 The team contribute to the development and dissemination of evidence based transfusion guidelines and policies.
-A key objective for the regional team is to support the activities of the RTC.
+A key objective for the hospital liaison team is to support the activities of the RTC.

-Each team includes representatives from the Customer Services, Patient Blood Management and Patient Clinical teams.
+Each team includes representatives from the Customer Services, PBM Practitioner and PBM Consultant teams:

-Consultant Haematologist - The Consultant Haematologist is a member of the PBM Patient Clinical Team.
+Consultant Haematologist - The Consultant Haematologist is a member of the PBM Consultant Team.
 The primary focus of this role is to provide clinical support and advice to hospitals.
-The Patient Clinical team provide 24 hour on call support across England and North Wales.
+The PBM Consultant team provide a 24 hour on call support across England.
 Posts are often joint with a local large Trust.

-Customer Service Manager (CSM) - The CSM is a member of the Customer Services Team.
+Customer Service Manager (CSM) - The CSM is a member of the Customer Service Team.
 The CSM has a scientific background and is the primary link between the blood centre and the hospital transfusion laboratory.
 They ensure that hospital transfusion laboratories obtain the best quality of service from NHSBT by handling complaints and escalating requests for service improvements and developments.

-Patient Blood Management Practitioner (PBMP) - The role of the Patient Blood Management Team is to support and promote Patient Blood Management initiatives to optimise the care of patients who may need transfusion.
-By acting as a resource and by facilitating networking, each regional PBMP works with hospital Transfusion Practitioners (TPs) to identify specific areas of support required.
+Patient Blood Management Practitioner (PBMP) - The role of the PBM Practitioner Team is to support and promote PBM initiatives to optimise the care of patients who may need transfusion.
+By acting as a resource and by facilitating networking, each regional PBMP works with hospital TPs to identify specific areas of support required.
 This support may involve 1:1 visits to the TP or attendance at HTTs or HTCs.
 The PBMP also facilitates regional training and educational events either as a support to TPs or as the event co-ordinator.